You came for the Disney and you stayed… for the Disney!

 APH (annual passholder) is something that you pay yearly for, and this is not to be confused with the DVC or the DCP.

 DVC is short for Disney Vacation Club and is the equivalent of Disney’s time share program.
 DCP is the Disney College Program and that’s just an entirely different sport all together (it’s like comparing quidditch and snorkeling)

-Annual Passes come in a variety of flavors- from the top options that include all the theme parks in Disney World and Land, to the bottom level that gets you into Epcot after 4.
+Annual Passes come in a variety of flavors- from the top options that include all the theme parks in Disney World and Land (so all the options in north america), to the bottom level that gets you into Epcot after 4.
 Where you fall in the order could determine the perks of your pass!

 1- Wait Times